VeraCologne/LearningBlog/content/posts/2019-06-04-new-progress-tracking.md

 ---
-title: "The One With Progress Tracking"
+title: "The One with Progress Tracking"
 date: 2019-06-04T09:13:53+02:00
 tags:
 - apprenticeship